andrelug/obsidian/Copywriting.md

 -   Quem mais quer esse tipo de corpo?
 -   Você comete esses erros no Inglês?

-Estratégias para headline

--   Ponha uma data
--   Dê informação de valor
+Headline Strategies

+-   Add a date
+- Specific value information
+- Tell a story
-    -   Específico
+- Make a proposal
--   Conte uma história
--   Faça uma proposta

-Formas de identificar uma boa headlinke

--   Me fez 'gasp' quando eu a li a primeira vez?
--   Sentimento de ter querido ter pensado naquilo antes
+Ways to identify good headlines:

+- Made me gast when first read?
+- Feeling of wanting to have thought that first
--   É único?
+- Is unique?
+- Fits well with the products selling strategy?
+- Can be used after a few years?
--   Encaixa com a estratégia de venda e produto?
+- Touches a nerve
--   Pode ser utilizado em alguns anos?
+- Is it in context with the person's questions and needs?
--   Touch a nerve
+- Shows a benefit?
--   Está em contexto com questionamentos daquele usuário?
+- Curiosity
+- Conviction
--   Mostra um benefício?
+- Specific
--   Curiosidade
+- Credible
--   Convicção
+- Easy to understand
+- Written in the way people are used to
--   Credibilidade
+- Has something new
+- Takes people to know more and read further

+Ideas to think while writing a good headline

+- Take advantage of something trending
--   Específico
+- Make it personal
--   Fácil de entender
--   Escrito no jeito de falar das pessoas
--   Tem algo 'novo'
--   Leva a pessoa a ler a copy
+- Make a proposal

-Ideias para pensar numa headline

--   Aproveitar de algo que está 'na moda'
--   Faça ser pessoal
--   Fazer uma proposta
 - Shock value
--   Faça uma questão quente
--   Usa um 'nome importante'
+- Make it a pressing issue
+- Use an important name
 - Religion sells
--   Escândalo
+- Scandal
 - Deadline
--   Imagem relevante que complemente
--   Ofereça uma alternativa barata

-Dicas para texto

--   Ser específico
-    -   Às vezes usar de porcentagens é bem mais efetivo do que "Na maior parte das vezes"...
-    -   Em vez de "estudei muito", fala Estudei 200 horas
-    -   Em vez de "um empreendedor", fala "O John blabla, da cidade tal, etc"...
--   Faça ser fácil
--   Credibilidade
--   Provas
--   Texto pessoal
--   Tem o tom certo
--   Focado
--   Tem uma progressão lógica
--   É emocional
--   Tem 'momentum'
--   Long copy é bom
-    -   Mas usar menos enrolação
--   Sentenças menores
--   Metáforas é bom
--   Cores mais fortes
--   12px ou mais
--   Imagens só se fizerem sentido para a narrativa
--   Sem pontos finais (?)
+- Relevant image to complement
+- Offer a cheap alternative

+## Structure

 1. Começa com chamar atenção
 2. Sub-headline